 Another unique strength of our program is the availability of a wide variety of outpatient educational experiences for our Med-Peds residents.
 For their continuity clinics, our Med-Peds residents currently alternate between internal medicine and pediatric clinics.
 Our PGY-1 residents alternate between their medicine and pediatrics clinics every other week for the first year.
 In the PGY-2 through 4 years, our residents have both medicine and pediatrics clinics the same week while on their elective months, most often on the same day.
 Both clinics use the same electronic medical record system, and our residents are all provided with their own wireless PC tablet for electronic charting.
 Our residents are encouraged to transition their older pediatric patients to their medicine clinic where possible.
 Participating in both the medicine and pediatric clinics enables the Med-Peds residents to feel integrated into both programs and provides them with opportunities to learn from categorically trained attendings as well as Med-Peds faculty.
 This framework also ensures that they have no trouble meeting the ACGME guidelines for balance of adults and children and minimum numbers of patients.

 Our hospital and program leadership also recognizes the value of a combined Med-Peds ambulatory experience.
-We are excited to announce the opening of a Med-Peds ambulatory faculty practice in nearby Simpsonville, SC on the campus of Hillcrest Memorial Hosptial.
-This practice, Heritage Pediatrics and Internal Medicine, opened its doors to pediatric and adult patients in September of 2010.
+We are excited to announce the recent opening of the Heritage Med-Peds ambulatory faculty practices.
+The first practice is located in nearby Simpsonville, SC on the campus of Hillcrest Memorial Hosptial.
+This practice, Heritage Pediatrics and Internal Medicine Simpsonville, opened its doors to pediatric and adult patients in September of 2010.
 This practice is staffed by four Med-Peds physicians who are graduates of our program.
-Our vision is to establish a busy Med-Peds outpatient office practice that will serve a variety of educational needs for our Med-Peds residents.
-Our initial goal is to provide month-long ambulatory experiences for our Med-Peds residents who will work one-on-one with a Med-Peds attending at this site while still maintaining their primary continuity clinics with the categorical residents.
-This experience provides our residents an excellent perspective on what a practicing Med-Peds primary care physician does on a daily basis.
+Our second practice, Heritage Pediatrics and Internal Medicine Wren opened in Wren, SC in the fall of 2012.
+Both practices are within 20-25 minutes of the Greenville Memorial Campus.
+Our vision is to establish busy Med-Peds outpatient office practices that will serve a variety of educational needs for our Med-Peds residents.
+Our initial goal is to provide month-long ambulatory experiences for our Med-Peds residents who will work one-on-one with a Med-Peds attending at these sites while still maintaining their primary continuity clinics with the categorical residents.
+These experiences will provide our residents an excellent perspective on what a practicing Med-Peds primary care physician does on a daily basis.
 It also provides an excellent opportunity for career guidance and a mentoring relationship with additional Med-Peds faculty.
-This Med-Peds faculty practice provides primary care services for adults and children, ambulatory sports medicine, and also care for young adult patients with special health care needs as they transition to adulthood.
+Both Med-Peds faculty practices provide primary care services for adults and children, ambulatory sports medicine, and also care for young adult patients with special health care needs as they transition to adulthood.
 Longer term goals include providing transitional care educational experiences, as well as the possibility of resident continuity patients in this setting in the future.

 Internal Medicine Ambulatory Experiences